PALM SUNDAY: Foreordained Before the Foundation of the World

 Despite every indication via His teaching, miracles and arrival in Jerusalem precisely as prophesied, the religious elite chose to ignore His credentials.
 In the attempt to silence Him, the stage was set for the fulfillment of Daniel’s prophecy (Dan.
 9:26).

-Focusing attention on the events describing Jesus’ final week of ministry, we are reminded that God is truly awesome in His ability to arrange every detail to accomplish His purposes (Isa.
+When we focus attention on the events of Jesus’ final week of ministry, God becomes truly awesome in His ability to arrange details to accomplish His purposes (Isa.
 55:11).
 Beginning with Christ’s entrance into Jerusalem, everything Jesus experienced during His final week of ministry was foreordained as a set time in God’s redemptive plan.

 1) Les vendeurs chassés du Temple (The Merchants Chased from the Temple).
-By James Tissot.
-[PD-US]/via, Brooklyn Museum/Enhancement, MKM Portfolios
+(Image used for illustrative purposes) (Photo credit: By James Tissot/Wikimedia/[PD-US, PD-Art]/Enhancement, MKM Portfolios)

 Copyright © 2016 Charles E. McCracken, comments only.
 Repost/Reprint with permission.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.